 - Flu.
 Taking a drink containing one strain of lactobacillus 5 days weekly for 8 weeks reduces the incidence of the flu in schoolchildren during flu season.
 Taking a different lactobacillus strain daily for 6 weeks does not reduce the number of cold/flu days in otherwise healthy adults.

 - Treating irritable bowel syndrome (IBS).
 Many studies have evaluated lactobacillus species for treating IBS.
-Some strains might reduce IBS symptoms including abdominal pain, bloating, and flatulence in some people.
+Some strains might reduce IBS symptoms including abdominal pain, bloating, and gas in some people.
 But other lactobacillus strains don't seem to work in most people with IBS.

 - Boosting the immune system.